Unfortunately, some women will experience urinary incontinence due to a vaginal vault prolapse after hysterectomy.

 There are different stages of prolapse

-- In a first degree prolapse, the pelvic structure is simply drooping into the vaginal vault.
+- In a first degree prolapse, the pelvic structure is simply dropping into the vaginal vault.

 - In second degree prolapse, the pelvic structure drops to the lower part of the vaginal vault.